Victorian jewellery: Mourning jewellery

 The process of mourning was a long-lasting and was performed by both men and women.
-During the process of grieving, mourning jewellery was predominantly worn by females.
+During the process of grieving, mourning jewellery was predominantly worn by women.
 The idea of women wearing jewellery during their mourning period pertains to the idea of womanhood and how women must keep their status alive to represent their husband, even whilst in deep mourning.
-Following the death of Queen Victoria’s husband Prince Albert, Queen Victoria entered a mourning period.
-This mourning period spanned more than 40 years until the death of the Queen.
+Following the death of Queen Victoria's husband Prince Albert, she entered a mourning period.
+This mourning period spanned more than 40 years until her death.
 Many grievers participated during the mourning of Prince Albert.
 Queen Victoria enforced a mourning period upon the court.
-Throughout this mourning period Jet jewels were the only acceptable jewellery that could be worn.
+Throughout this mourning period jet jewels were the only acceptable jewellery that could be worn.
 The practice of wearing black mourning jewellery continued even after the mourning period of Prince Albert given the high infant mortality rate existing in England at the time.

 After the death of a beloved, a ritual of mourning applied for grievers.
-The ritual commenced from the day of the person’s death until at least one year after the death of the person.
-During this time grievers were not permitted to wear shiny or reflective materials and must be entirely dressed in black, this was inclusive of clothes and jewellery.
+The ritual commenced from the day of the person's death until at least one year after the death of the person.
+During this time grievers were not permitted to wear shiny or reflective materials and must be entirely dressed in black, this was inclusive of both clothes and jewellery.
 In contrast, the second year of mourning permitted grievers to wear more subdued colours such as white or colourless materials, pearls and diamonds.

 Wearing mourning jewellery displayed the strong connection between a beloved and the deceased person.
-For this reason, the Victorian mourning period saw the development of personalised jewellery that were used as momentos.
+For this reason, the Victorian mourning period saw the development of personalised jewellery that were used as mementos.
 Mourning jewellery often displayed initials or the names of the deceased and their date of death which were engraved into the jewellery in remembrance of the departed.
+A mourning ring for the author Charlotte Brontë, for instance, was rediscovered in 2019 - it was inscribed with her name and death date (March 1855), and held a braid of her hair behind a locked panel.

 The symbol of eyes had a powerful significance in mourning jewellery.
 A single eye was often included in jewellery such as brooches.
 An eye signified a spiritual presence of the departed with the person who wore the jewellery, in this way the departed could watch over the person who was wearing the jewellery.
-Another element often incorporated into jewellery were pearls which represented tear drops.
+Another element often incorporated into jewellery were pearls, which represented tear drops.
 The fashion of mourning jewellery gradually declined in 1901 following the death of Queen Victoria.

 Throughout the mourning period, there were two main materials that became frequently sourced in jewellery.
 In order to keep up with the demand for these materials sourced in mourning jewellery, imitations of these materials were discovered.
-Some of these imitations include hardened rubber also known as “french jet”, black enamel and black glass.
+Some of these imitations include hardened rubber also known as "french jet", black enamel and black glass.
 The two main materials used to create mourning jewellery consisted of jet and black onyx jewels.